Daviddedic2008/Cuda_ModifiedPhongRenderer/README.md

 smooth/realistic shadows that utilize gaussian blur(intensity dependent on distance from object casting shadow) colors are planned to be lerped with colors calculated by a low-res path tracer

-rasterizer benchmark #1: rasterizes 1,000,000 tris per second on a 4050 mobile(pretty bad!)
+rasterizer benchmark #1: rasterizes 1,000,000 triangles per second on a 4050 mobile(pretty bad!)